Tonga: First reconnaissance flights survey aftermath of volcanic eruption | DW | 17.01.2022

 At least one person on Tonga — a British woman who ran a dog shelter — is reported to have died in the tsunami wave.
 Her brother said she had been killed while trying to rescue her dogs.

+The OCHA said there was "particular concern" about two the small low-lying islands, Fonoi and Mango, where the beacon was detected.

+According to the Tonga government figures reported by Reuters news agency, 36 people live on Mango and 69 on Fonoi.

 Australia's Minister for the Pacific Zed Seselja said initial reports suggested no mass casualties from the eruption.
-However, Australian police had visited beaches and reported significant damage with "houses thrown around."
+However, a contingent of Australian police stationed on the island reported they had observed beaches and reported significant damage with "houses thrown around."

 "We know there is some significant damage, and know there is significant damage to resorts," Seselja said in a radio interview.
 He added that Tonga's airport appeared to be in good condition.